jaredescott/youtube_transcriber/README.md

-# YouTube Song Transcriber for Genius.com
+# YouTube Video Transcriber

-A Python tool to generate high-accuracy, line-by-line lyrics transcripts from YouTube songs, perfect for adding content to Genius.com.
+A Python tool to generate high-accuracy, line-by-line transcripts from any YouTube video with audio.
+While optimized for song lyrics, it works great for podcasts, interviews, lectures, and other speech content.

 ## Features

-- Downloads and transcribes YouTube videos to lyrics format
+- Downloads and transcribes any YouTube videos with audio
 - Shows progress bars for download and transcription
-- Intelligently formats lyrics with natural line breaks
+- Intelligently formats content with natural line breaks
 - Supports multiple Whisper model sizes for different accuracy levels
-- Optimized for music and lyrics transcription
+- Special optimization for music and lyrics transcription
 - Parallel processing using multiple CPU cores
 - GPU acceleration with CUDA support
 - Fast mode for quicker transcription